vinivius/Moana_magic_pedal/README.md

 - **🌊 Universal TV Remote** - Cycles through comprehensive IR codes to turn off most TVs (because the ocean controls all screens now!)
 - **🐠 Bluetooth LE Spam** - Floods nearby devices with fake Apple AirPods, Samsung Galaxy Buds, and Android Fast Pair notifications
-- **🌴 Magical LED Effects** - RGB LEDs provide visual feedback and enchanting animations worthy of Te Fiti herself
+- **🌴 Magical LED Effects** - Uses the toy's original LEDs for visual feedback and enchanting animations worthy of Te Fiti herself
 - **⚓ Dual Operation Modes** - Switch between prank mode and OTA update mode

 Perfect for when your little Moana fan wants to demonstrate that she really CAN command the digital seas!
 Also great for harmless pranks, tech demonstrations, or educational purposes. 🐙